Unlock-MCP/local-research-server/README.md

 ### Common Issues

 **Server not connecting:**
-- Verify the absolute path in Claude config
+- Verify the absolute path in your AI client config
-- Restart Claude Desktop completely
+- Restart your AI environment completely
 - Check that Python dependencies are installed

 **No search results:**